Skip to main content

 Older Men cohort

 This section overviews the raw and created industry variables available for the Older Men cohort.
 Open-ended questions, e.g., "What kind of business or industry is/was this?", were included within various sections of the questionnaires during each interview.
 Verbatim responses to this question were coded by Census personnel using three-digit codes from the 1960, and for select variables, the 1980 classification systems (Census 1960, 1980).
-(See Attachment 2 in Codebook Supplement).
+(See Attachment 2 in the Older Men Codebook Supplement).
 Two- and one-digit edited versions of these raw variables are available for most survey years.
-An extensive discussion of Census/CHRR editing and creation procedures that affect the industry variables can be found in the user note at the bottom of this page.
+An extensive discussion of Census/CHRR editing and creation procedures that affect the industry variables can be found in the important information note at the bottom of this page.

 Data were collected during each survey year on the industry of a respondent's current or last job.
 The 1967-69, 1976, and 1981 interviews also gathered information on the industry of the longest intervening job held between yearly survey dates or during the past 12 months.
 The 1971 questionnaire included a detailed work history section that allowed collection of industry information on up to seven intervening jobs.
 Retrospectives in 1976, 1981, and 1990 collected industry information for the longest job held between 1971 and 1976, 1976 and 1981, and 1983 and 1990.
 The 1973-76, and 1981 surveys elicited information from those respondents who were unemployed at both the current and previous interviews on the industry of any job held between survey dates.
 During certain interview years, questions about the industry of a second or dual job, a hypothetical job or business, or a retirement job were fielded.
 The 1981 and 1990 surveys included questions on the longest job held by the respondent's wife between 1976 and 1981 or by the respondent's widow between 1983 and 1990.
 Information was collected during the 1990 interviews from the widows of deceased respondents on the industry of the last job held by the respondent.

 Edited variables from the Occupation & Industry (O & I) Rewrite are present for each survey year that provide one-, two-, or three-digit versions of the raw current/last job variables.
 The 1960 Census codes were used exclusively up through the 1981 interview to code industry information; beginning in 1983, the current/last job variables were doublecoded with the 1960 and 1980 classification systems.
 Several versions of the current/last job variables, e.g., edited and unedited, collapsed and noncollapsed, are also available.
-See the user note for additional information.
+See the important information note below for additional information.

 Table OM1.
 Industry of Current/Last Job by Type of Interview and Sample Persons' Labor Force Status: 1990 Older Men